March MICHIGAN 2023: Top Events and Things to Do in Michigan in March

 Blue Ice in Mackinaw City

-Winter is the time when the amazing natural phenomena called Blue Ice returns to the shorelines of Michigan.
+It’s something everyone should see once, and March is the best chance to see it in Mackinaw City.
 Lake Huron’s coastline near the Mackinac Bridge is a great spot to catch a glimpse of this amazing natural spectacle up close and personal, and the month of March is the time to do it.